Chromatic Aberration: What is it and How to Avoid it

 So, one good tip, especially for travel photography, is to move your subject to the center of your composition.
 In this way, you will avoid or reduce the issue not only with chromatic aberration but also other defects of your lens.

 If we think, what is the end result of your images, you will realize that most of your images finish in social media where resolutions are not as high as your RAW file.
 It means, that you can crop your image in post-production to correct the composition you had in mind at the moment of the shoot.

 Now that you understand how chromatic aberration works, you will be able to avoid and reduce this common problem for landscape & travel photographers.
-Anyway, if you want to fix complete there its a complete tutorial to fix in post-production.
+Anyway, if you want to fix complete here it’s a complete tutorial to fix it in post-production.

-How to fix chromatic aberration in Adobe Lightroom
+How to fix Chromatic Aberration in Photoshop & Lightroom

 In 5 easy steps, you can learn how to fix chromatic aberration in Adobe Lightroom.
-The steps for Camera Raw are the same, so even if you are editing your RAW directly in Photoshop, you can easily remove the chromatic aberration.
+The steps for Camera Raw are the same, so even if you edit a photo in Photoshop, you can easily remove the chromatic aberration on Photoshop.

 Step 1.
 In Lightroom zoom in on a part of your image where you are more visible the chromatic aberrations.

 Step 2.
 Go to the Develop mode and click on the Lens Correction panel.

 Step 3.
 Turn it on the ‘Remove Chromatic Aberrations’ checkbox.
 Then select your ‘Lens profile’ if Lightroom doesn’t choose or select your specific model.